MrChumley/Asclepius/README.md

 To the extent possible under law, MrChumley has waived all copyright and related or neighboring rights to Asclepius.cfg, Kruel.cfg, Asclouds.cfg, ASC ScienceDefs.cfg, Superplane.craft, celesbod.cfg, Asc DMagicDefs.cfg, ASC_ResearchBodies.cfg, CelestialBodies.info, and associated images.
 This work is published from: United States.

 ____________________________________________________________________________________________
+(v1.0)
+(10-9-15)
+Renamed ocean to AsclepiusOcean for Kopernicus 0.4 compatibility

 (v0.88)___
 (8-25-15)
 Flipped .dds images vertically